 When do you struggle the most?
 Certain times of the day or night?
 Certain places or with certain activities?
 Certain smells?
 If you know what your triggers are, avoid them as much as possible.
-Ask your family and friends (politely) to try to not eat their tuna sandwich next to you, for example.
+For example, ask your family and friends (politely) to try to not eat their tuna sandwich next to you.

-There are many different medical treatment options for nausea and vomiting in pregnancy.
-Most women with nausea and vomiting in pregnancy have mild to moderate symptoms.
-Only about 3 percent of women affected are diagnosed with severe nausea and vomiting.
-The majority of the time, even though you feelterrible, you are not likely dehydrated, and you likely do not need IV fluids or hospitalization.
-If you cannot keep any food or drinks down for more than a couple days and you begin to lose weight, you should contact your provider.
-Nausea and vomiting in pregnancy usually will not harm your health or the baby’s, but if it is severe and is left untreated for weeks or months, it can sometimes affect the baby’s birth weight.
+If you can’t keep any food or drinks down for more than a couple days and you begin to lose weight, you should contact your provider.
+Nausea and vomiting in pregnancy usually will not harm your health or your baby, but if it is severe and is left untreated for weeks or months, it can sometimes affect the baby’s birth weight.
 It could also lead to problems with your fluid balance, thyroid or liver.

-You may be at increased risk of having this form of severe nausea and vomiting, if you have a multiple pregnancy, such as twins, triplets, etc., you have had severe nausea and vomiting in a previous pregnancy, your first degree relatives had severe nausea and vomiting or you have a history of motion sickness or migraines.
-If your provider determines you do have a condition of severe nausea and vomiting, called hyperemesis gravidarum, you may need treatment in the clinic or hospital to restore body fluids and stop your vomiting.
+Severe nausea and vomiting during pregnancy are called hyperemesis gravidarum.
+You may be at increased risk of having this illness if you have a multiple pregnancy (twins, triplets or more), you have had severe nausea and vomiting in a previous pregnancy, your first-degree relatives had severe morning sickness, or you have a history of motion sickness or migraines.
+If your provider determines you have this condition, you may need to seek treatment in the clinic or hospital.

 Update your provider

-Keep your provider informed of how you are feeling.
-If you try one thing for a few days or a week and are not having improvement, let your provider know so you can discuss the next option on the list.
-It is common for one medication to work for some women, but a different one may work better for others.
+Keep your provider informed about how you are feeling.
+If you try one thing for a few days or a week and don’t feel an improvement, let your provider know so you can discuss the next option on the list.
+It’s common for one medication to work for some women and not work for others.

 Don’t let nausea in pregnancy steal your thunder.
-Try these tips, and call your provider if they are not working — so you can start to jump for joy.
+Try these tips and call your provider if they are not working.

 - How to ease heartburn during pregnancy